 A decentralized, educational 501(c)(3) non-profit media organization of artists and journalists dedicated to exposing root causes of dynamic social and environmental issues through amplifying stories and exploring sustainable alternatives in today’s globalized world.

-To find centralized information and updates on protests in NYC visit Black Lives Matter of Greater NY, and visit @JusticeforGeorgenyc.
-Check NYC Protest Updates 2020 on Twitter for updates on NYC protests throughout the day.
+To find centralized information and updates on protests in NYC visit @JusticeforGeorgenyc.
+Check NYC Protest Updates 2021 on Twitter for updates on NYC protests throughout the day.

-Check @inthistogether_la on Instragram for daily protest schedules.
+Check @inthistogether_la on Instagram for daily protest schedules.

 For information on protests in other cities, it is recommended that you visit the Black Lives Matter chapter pages for your location on social media.

-For a list of Black Lives Matter Chapters across the country, visit https://blacklivesmatter.com/chapters/.
+For more information about Black Lives Matter Chapters across the country, visit https://blacklivesmatter.com/.
 If your city does not have a Black Lives Matter Chapter, try searching for “protests near [your location]” on Twitter and on the “Events” tab on Facebook.

 Click here to read some more tips on how to find protests near you and be in the loop about work being done on the ground.